miao-liu/hexo-myoss-tencent-cos/README.md

 COS is one of the best static blog hosting platforms, you can enable CDN and configure Https.

-`myoss-hexo-tencent-cos` allows you to publish your Hexo blog resource directly using commands `hexo tencent-cos sync`.
+allows you to publish your Hexo blog resource directly using commands `hexo tencent-cos sync`.

 ## Installation

->$ npm install myoss-hexo-tencent-cos --save
+>$ npm install hexo-myoss-tencent-cos --save

 ## Configure